odyzeo/form-radio/README.md

 yarn add @odyzeo/form-radio
 ```

-Import component in your where you want to use it and register it:
+Import component in your where you want to use it and register it.
+Remember to also use FormItem plugin.

 ```
+import FormItem from '@odyzeo/form-item';
 import FormRadio from '@odyzeo/form-radio';

+Vue.use(FormItem);

 export default {
     components: {
         FormRadio,